-47. Defendants often go to great lengths to conceal their identities and often use multiple fictitious names and addresses to register and operate their massive network of Defendant Internet Stores.
+48. Defendants often go to great lengths to conceal their identities and often use multiple fictitious names and addresses to register and operate their massive network of Defendant Internet Stores.
 For example, to avoid detection, Defendants register Defendant Internet Stores using names and physical addresses that are incomplete, contain randomly typed letters, or fail to include cities or states.
 Upon information and belief, Defendants regularly create new websites and online marketplace accounts on various platforms using the identities listed in Schedule A to the Complaint, as well as other unknown fictitious names and addresses.
-Such Defendant Internet Store registration patterns are one of many common tactics used by the Defendants to conceal their identities, the full scope and interworking of their infringing operation, and to avoid being shut down.
+Such Defendant Internet Store registration patterns are one of many common tactics used by the

+Defendants to conceal their identities, the full scope and interworking of their massive counterfeiting operation, and to avoid being shut down.

-48. There are also similarities among the Defendant Internet Stores.
+49. There are also similarities among the Defendant Internet Stores.
 For example, some of the Defendant websites have virtually identical layouts.
-In addition, the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that

-Defendants are interrelated.
+In addition, the counterfeit and/or infringing products for sale in the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that the counterfeit and/or infringing Beadnova products were manufactured by and come from a common source and that, upon information and belief, Defendants are interrelated.
 For example, some Defendants use the same e-commerce platforms as Plaintiff.
 The Defendant Internet Stores also include other notable common features on the same e-commerce platform, including use of the same domain name registration patterns, unique shopping cart platforms, accepted payment methods, check-out methods, illegitimate SEO tactics, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.

-49. Defendants in this case and defendants in other similar cases against online infringers use a variety of other common tactics to evade enforcement efforts.
-For example, infringers like Defendants will often register new domain names or online marketplace accounts under new aliases once they receive notice of a lawsuit.
+50. Defendants in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
+For example, counterfeiters like Defendants will often register new domain names or online marketplace accounts under new aliases once they receive notice of a lawsuit.
+Counterfeiters also typically ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.

-50. Further, infringers such as Defendants typically operate multiple credit card merchant accounts and vendor accounts such as PayPal accounts behind layers of payment gateways so that they can continue operation in spite of Plaintiff's enforcement efforts.
+51. Further, counterfeiters such as Defendants typically operate multiple credit card merchant accounts and vendor accounts such as PayPal accounts behind layers of payment gateways so that they can continue operation in spite of Plaintiff's enforcement efforts.
 Upon information and belief, the foreign Defendants maintain off-shore bank accounts and regularly move funds from their payment accounts to off-shore bank accounts outside the jurisdiction of this Court.
 Indeed, analysis of payment transaction logs from previous similar cases indicates that offshore counterfeiters regularly move funds from U.S.-based accounts to China-based bank accounts outside the jurisdiction of this Court.

-51. Defendants, without any authorization or license from Plaintiff, have knowingly and willfully used and continue to use the Beadnova Mark and the Beadnova Works in connection with the advertisement, distribution, offering for sale, and display through the United States and Illinois over the Internet.
-Each Defendant Internet Store offers shipping to the United States, including Illinois.
+52. Defendants, without any authorization or license from Plaintiff, have knowingly and willfully used and continue to use the Beadnova Mark in connection with the advertisement, distribution, offering for sale, and sale of counterfeit and infringing products into the United States and Illinois over the Internet.
+Each Defendant Internet Store offers shipping to the United States, including Illinois, and has offered to sell counterfeit and/or infringing Beadnova products into the United States, including Illinois.

-52. Defendants' use of the Beadnova Mark and the Beadnova Works in connection with the advertising, distribution, offering for sale, display and marketing within Illinois is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff.
+53. Defendants' use of the Beadnova Mark and Beadnova Works in connection with the advertising, distribution, offering for sale, display and sale of counterfeit products, including the sale of counterfeit and infringing Beadnova products into Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff.

 COUNT I

 TRADEMARK INFRINGEMENT AND COUNTERFEITING

 (15 U.S.C. §1114)

+AS TO DEFENDANT NUMBERS 1, 10, 13